Azure/azure-sdk-tools/tools/tsp-client/README.md

-  --local-spec-repo         Path to local repository with the TypeSpec project  [string] --save-inputs             Don't clean up the temp directory after generation  [boolean] --skip-sync-and-generate  Skip sync and generate during project init          [boolean] -o, --output-dir          Specify an alternate output directory for the
+  --local-spec-repo         Path to local repository with the TypeSpec project  [string] --save-inputs             Don't clean up the temp directory after generation  [boolean] --skip-sync-and-generate  Skip sync and generate during project init          [boolean] --swagger-readme          Path or url to swagger readme file                  [string] -o, --output-dir          Specify an alternate output directory for the
                             generated files.
 Default is your local directory.   [string] --repo                    Repository where the project is defined for init